coins-docs/xyz/docs/rest-api.md

 GET /openapi/wallet/v1/config/getall  (HMAC SHA256)
 ```

-Get information of coins (available for deposit and withdraw) for user.
+Get information on coins (available for deposit and withdrawal) for the user.

 **Weight(IP):** 10